SystemsApproach/sdn/arch.rst

 the forwarding behavior (the switch), and the other *controls* the forwarding behavior (the Network OS).

-We return to the details of the compiler toolchain in Chapter 4, which includes answering the question of why we need a P4 program in the case of a fixed-function switching chip.
-To preview that discussion, P4 programs are written to an abstract model of the forwarding pipeline, and whether the chip’s actual hardware pipeline is fixed or programmable, we still need to know how to map the abstract pipeline
+We return to the details of the compiler toolchain in Chapter 4.
+For now, we will just address the question of why we need a P4 program in the case of a fixed-function switching chip (since we are obviously not using P4 to modify its fixed behavior).
+The quick summary is that a formal specification of the forwarding pipeline is required to generate the API to the data plane.
+P4 programs are written to an abstract model of the forwarding pipeline, and whether the chip’s actual hardware pipeline is fixed or programmable, we still need to know how to map the abstract pipeline